 “Well enough.
 The hurricane took everything I had nine years ago.
 It’s taken a while to recover losses.”

 “No, it’s not,” Edmund agreed.
-“It forces you to depend on others’ resources and money.
+“It forces you to depend on others, on their resources and money.
 When their whims change, you can be cut, strangled, or tied.
 You’re a long way from home if you discover you’re not meant for school life.”

 It was true, and the idea panged harder than he would like.
 It wouldn’t come to that.
 Mr. Robert wouldn’t regret sending him to school, but even if he did…